ahmedmujtaba1944/SQA_RoadMap/README.md

 ### Selenium Webdriver using TestNG Framework
 What is automation testing ?
 when we do automation testing ?
-Why we need automation testign ?
+Why we need automation testing ?
 What is test automation framwork ?
 - A testing framwork is a set fo guidlines or rules used for creating and designing test cases.
 - A framwork is comprised of a combination of practices and tools that are designed to help QA professiaonls test more effiently.